ahandsel/Kintone-React-Search-Bar-Workshop/docs/CustomizeUploader.md

   * ?
 Input your password: [input is hidden] `KintoneIsAmazing!`

 Success Message:
-*If you see the following message, you logged successfully!*
+*If you see the following message, you logged in successfully!*

 ```text
 Generate customize-manifest.json from kintone app customize